Grateful dead (folklore): In ancient literature

 Scholarship also recognizes the presence of the motif in the biblical Book of Tobit.
-According to professor Dov Noy (de), the biblical story is the first register of the tale type in Hebrew literature.
+According to professor Dov Noy, the biblical story is the first register of the tale type in Hebrew literature.

 In medieval literature

-According to Jurjen van der Kooi, the theme of "the grateful dead" was developed in medieval times as courtly epics and chivalric romances.
+According to Jurjen van der Kooi and Don Beecher, the theme of "the grateful dead" was developed in medieval times as courtly epics and chivalric romances.

 Stith Thompson pointed out that the type AT 508, "The Bride Won in a Tournament", harked back to medieval chivalry literature: in the 12th century, in a French romance, an Italian novella and a German poem; in the 13th century, in an English romance and in a Swedish prose tale.
 Hans-Jörg Uther also lists medieval novel Rittertreue, from the 13th century, as another occurrence of the same narrative (see above).

 Hispanist Ralph Steele Boggs listed occurrences of the AT 505 in the Spanish literature of Late Middle Ages, and stated that the motif is also present in the 16th-century play The Old Wives' Tale, by George Peele.

 The chivalric romance Amadas has the title knight pay his last coins for such a burial.
 Due to his chivalry the deceased is resurrected and aids the hero in recovering the riches that was used to provide him with a proper burial.